From Bump To Grind

 My research has covered topics within the area of sexual health, including a community-based study of women involved in street sex work; assessing advice giving in the media; epidemiological research on sexual functioning; and modernising sexual health services.

-I have also supervised postgraduate and doctoral research focusing on improving maternity services for mothers and fathers (in the UK, Uganda, Tanzania, Pakistan and Ghana); evaluating the delivery of youth sex education programmes (in South Africa, Thailand and Tanzania); assessing support services for new parents (UK and Uganda); and evaluating community involvement in HIV research (Uganda, South Africa).
+I have also supervised postgraduate and doctoral research focusing on improving maternity services for mothers and fathers (in the UK, Uganda, Tanzania, Pakistan and Ghana); evaluating the delivery of youth sex education programmes (in South Africa, Thailand and Tanzania); assessing support services for parents/carers (UK, Bangladesh, Antigua and Uganda); and evaluating community involvement in HIV research (Uganda, South Africa).

 In 2003 The Guardian described me as “Britain’s first scientific evidence-based agony aunt”.
 For the past decade I have applied my teaching and research in sex and relationships health by working as an Agony Aunt on magazines such as Grazia, Bliss, Sugar, Beauty Zambia, Men’s Health and More!
 And presenting advice programmes for BBC 5 Live and the World Service.
 I have also advised the World Service Trust on their HIV, sexual and reproductive health programming worldwide.